 Greenhouse Gas Emissions

-As a producer of upgraded, high quality, light low-sulphur crude oil, we use more energy in our process than if we only produced a bitumen product.
-This then translates into higher greenhouse gas emissions (GHGs).
-However, by focusing on improving our energy efficiency throughout our operation, we can achieve measurable reductions in our GHGs per barrel.
+As a producer of upgraded, high quality, light, low-sulphur crude oil, we use more energy in our process than if we only produced a bitumen or heavy oil product.
+This then translates into higher greenhouse gas emissions (GHGs) for our operation.
+However, by focusing on improving reliability and energy efficiency throughout our operation, we can achieve measurable reductions in our GHGs per barrel.

 Global GHG Emissions (%)